 The Role of Evidence in Your Case

 There are numerous ways to bolster your claim in court.
-When deciding whether the common carrier is at fault‚ the judge will examine evidence put forth by your lawyer.
-It is not uncommon for attorneys to utilize the following types of evidence during a trial involving a common carrier.
+When deciding whether the common carrier is at fault‚ the judge will examine the evidence put forth by your lawyer.
+It is not uncommon for attorneys to utilize the following types of evidence during a trial involving a common carrier:

 - Eyewitness testimony